ElvisJG/resume-react/README.md

 ## Contents

+1. Demo
-1. Installation
+2. Installation
-2. Editing
+3. Editing
-3. Components
+4. Components
-4. Future Implementations
+5. Future Implementations

+## 1. Demo

+[Demo](https://www.elvisjg.com/) I'm currently using this as my personal resume site and frequently updating it.

-## 1. Installation
+## 2. Installation

 To install, fork or clone down this repository.
 Navigate to the repository using terminal/shell and npm i from root.

-## 2. Editing
+## 3. Editing

 You should be able to edit almost all items within the site by editing the resumeData.json file located within /src/

-## 3. Components
+## 4. Components

     * CV
     * Contact ***This is a future implementation***